baileypop/IT-Support-Lab-Scenarios/New User Onboarding and Offboarding/README.md

 #### Step 5.1 - Document the Microsoft 365 Email Provisioning Workflow

 Email provisioning in Microsoft 365 requires actions in the M365 admin centre rather than in Active Directory.
-The workflow was documented rather than executed in this lab VM because a live M365 tenant was not available in the test environment.
+The workflow was documented but not executed in this lab VM because a live M365 tenant was not available in the test environment.

 | Step | Action | Performed by |
 | --- | --- | ---|